 We usually park at the crossroads at Treanmanagh, up behind Caragh Lake, and start making our way along the road towards Glencar and the Windy Gap.
 About twenty minutes up, you come to a bench, perfectly located for a cup of tea and some stunning scenery.

-We then wander on, turning left at the gate, making our way down towards the shore, and left again towards Madame’s Island.
+We then wander on making our way down towards the shore, and left again towards Madame’s Island.
 It’s then a stroll along Caragh Lake until you get to Lough Beg where we turn left, back up to where we began.

 With a starting point just a ten minute drive from the house, a loop of two hours and some spectacular views, it’s definitely one of our top four.